woodenbell/PrettyPrint/README.md

 #### Features of pprint
 - Collection printing
 - Printing options, like enumeration (or key printing) and table-format
-- Custom pretty printing for objects!
+- Custom pprinting for objects!
+- Simple pprinting for objects and collections (similar to Python's printing)
 - Recursive printing for objects!

 **Examples [here](#examples)**